Lower Laguna Madre Bilingual Marine Debris Awareness

 Who is involved?

 Sea Turtle, Inc., with the support of the NOAA Marine Debris Program Marine Debris Prevention through Education and Outreach Grant, worked with Cameron Country Parks and developed bilingual signage about marine debris, that targeted K-12 students in the Point Isabel Independent School District and got them involved in marine debris education and cleanups.

 What is the project and why is it important?

 South Padre Island is surrounded by the Gulf of Mexico and Laguna Madre Bay.
 These waters are home to five species of threatened and endangered sea turtles: Kemps ridley, Atlantic green, loggerhead, hawksbill, and leatherback.
 Over the past five years, Sea Turtle, Inc. has seen over 100 sea turtles that have stranded due to an injury caused by marine debris.
 Land-based litter and derelict fishing gear is a constant problem in high-traffic areas of the island, especially peak tourist season during holidays and summer months.

-To address these debris problems on South Padre Island, Texas, Sea Turtle, Inc. is produced signs in both English and Spanish displayed on South Padre Island jetties and piers, to target visitors and non-commercial fisherman who are using these areas.
-An interactive, permanent display in the Sea Turtle, Inc. education facility was also produced and is targeted visitors of all ages who toured the facility.
-In addition, educational programs at the facility are targeted K-12 students in the Lower Laguna Madre area who, along with their families, utilized South Padre Island beaches on a year-round basis.
-These programs introduced the subject of marine debris and emphasized the importance of both marine debris prevention and cleanups for reducing the impacts on wildlife, using case studies of sea turtles as real-life examples of marine debris’ effect on marine life.
+To address these debris problems on South Padre Island, Texas, Sea Turtle, Inc. produced signs in both English and Spanish that are displayed on the island’s jetties and piers.
+The bilingual signs target visitors and non-commercial fisherman who are using these areas.
+An interactive, permanent display in the Sea Turtle, Inc. education facility was also produced and targets visitors of all ages who tour the facility.
+In addition, educational programs at the facility target K-12 students in the Lower Laguna Madre area who, along with their families, utilize South Padre Island beaches on a year-round basis.
+These programs introduce the subject of marine debris and emphasize the importance of both marine debris prevention and cleanups for reducing the impacts on wildlife, using case studies of sea turtles as real-life examples of marine debris’ effect on marine life.